Main navigation

 Wealth Management (FIN:4340)

 Financial services for client wealth management; how to make personal investment decisions and build diversified, comprehensive investment portfolios; investment theory; common behavioral biases that lead to investment pitfalls, mistakes; wealth management objectives, portfolio risk and reward, asset allocation, portfolio diversification, tax shield structures, retirement plans, wealth protection, risk management, behavioral finance, psychology of investing.
-Prerequisites: FIN:3000 and FIN:3100.
+Prerequisites: FIN:3000.
 (3 s.h.)

 Other